emppu-07/reactimages/README.md

-All images except placeholder.jpg/png belong to me!!! if used credit or smth
+All images except placeholder.jpg/png and yharnam.jpg/gif belong to me!!! if used credit or smth